rob2d/portfolio_2018/ROADMAP.md

 - fix some issues with YouTube player responsiveness on some mobile devices.

 ## Misc Refactors
+- deprecate `/strings` and React Localization library -- Chrome translate has gotten pretty good since starting this, and no need for the maintainanace overhead with that.

-- inline SVG components from mdi library -- decreased page size + responsiveness.
+- inline SVGs into components from mdi library -- decreased page size + responsiveness vs large webfont currently there.
-- remove Redux `connect` HOC and fade transitions in favor of hooks for speed + consistency.
+- remove Redux `connect` HOC and fade transitions in favor of hooks API for speed + consistency.

 ## Nice-to-haves